MeowingDavis/blank_deno_blog/posts/Post5.md

   text(`Creative Coding`, width / 2, 190);
   text(`Specialisation`, width / 2, 240);
 }
-// i added this mouse press function because i didnt want to have to refresh the page every time i wanted to randomise the colour of the text and speed of the bounce. function mousePressed() {
+// i added this mouse press function because I didnt want to have to refresh the page every time i wanted to randomise the colour of the text and speed of the bounce. function mousePressed() {
   // Generate new random RGB/bounce values
   R = random(255);